BU-EC500-SP15/moc-gui-plugins/Alternate-setup-for-Mac.md

 <b> 3.
 Run the UI </b>

-Note: These steps may not be necessary
+Note: These steps may not be necessary.

     a. open browser and point it to localhost:8000